Shoppers take advantage of Small Business Saturday - NewsBreak

 Over at Pineapple Kidz boutique clothing store, they were opened late so customers could shop.

-“We have our gift wrapping station back there, which I’ve gifted wrapped about ten gifts today.
-It’s an experience when you come in here,” said Cheryl Navaroli, co-owner of Pineapple Kidz.
+"We have our gift wrapping station back there, which I've gift-wrapped about 10 gifts today.
+It's an experience when you come in here," said co-owner Cheryl Navaroli.

 The concept is nothing new, but this year it holds a bit more of an importance since many locally owned businesses were hit hard during the pandemic.